isomerpages/cris-nhic/_programmes/Funding/Innovation to Startup (I2Start).md

 For detailed information, please refer to the&nbsp;[I2START grant information sheet](https://for.sg/nhic-i2start-info)

 ##### **List of Awarded Projects**
-For the list of awarded Innovation to Industry (I2I) projects, please click [here]( https://for.sg/awardedi2start)
+For the list of awarded Innovation to Startup (I2Start) projects, please click [here]( https://for.sg/awardedi2start)